Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Contortion expansion and linearized interpretation

 where $v_\mu:=T^\lambda{}_{\lambda\mu}$ is the trace vector (parity even), $a^\mu:=\varepsilon^{\mu\alpha\beta\gamma}T_{\alpha\beta\gamma}$ is the axial vector (parity odd), and $q_{\lambda\mu\nu}$ is the remaining tensor piece (traceless and $\varepsilon$-traceless).

-At the linearized level, using \eqref{eq:F_expand}--\eqref{eq:S_A_linear}, the quadratic curvature invariants that contain kinetic terms for torsion necessarily depend on $\overset{\circ}{D}\kappa$, and hence are supported by the $A$ sector at leading order.
-The spin--parity identification proceeds by inserting \eqref{eq:torsion_decomp} into the quadratic action and reading off which combinations obtain proper kinetic terms: \begin{itemize} \item The $\mathbf{2}^+$ mode is the usual metric (or tetrad) graviton mode and arises from $R(\overset{\circ}{\omega})$, hence it belongs to the pair--symmetric sector $S$ at linear order.
+The spin--parity identification proceeds by inserting \eqref{eq:torsion_decomp} into the quadratic action and reading off which combinations obtain proper kinetic terms: \begin{itemize} \item The $\mathbf{2}^+$ mode is the usual metric (or tetrad) graviton mode and arises from $R(\overset{\circ}{\omega})$.

 \item The $\mathbf{1}^+$ torsion mode is carried by the parity-even vector $v_\mu$ and is sourced by derivatives of contortion.
-Therefore its kinetic terms arise from the $\overset{\circ}{D}\kappa$ part of the curvature, i.e.\ primarily from $A$ at linear order.
+Therefore its kinetic terms arise from the $\overset{\circ}{\mathrm{D}}\kappa$ part of the curvature.

 \item The $\mathbf{1}^-$ torsion mode is carried by the parity--odd axial--vector $a_\mu$ and is also sourced by derivatives of contortion.
-Therefore its kinetic terms arise from the $\overset{\circ}{D}\kappa$ part of the curvature, i.e.\ primarily from $A$ at linear order.
+Therefore its kinetic terms arise from the $\overset{\circ}{\mathrm{D}}\kappa$ part of the curvature.

-\item The $\mathbf{0}^-$ torsion mode is carried by the pseudoscalar/axial sector (equivalently, the longitudinal part of $a_\mu$) and likewise obtains its kinetic term from $\overset{\circ}{D}\kappa$, hence again from $A$ at linear order. \end{itemize}
+\item The $\mathbf{0}^-$ torsion mode is carried by the pseudoscalar/axial sector (equivalently, the longitudinal part of $a_\mu$) and likewise obtains its kinetic term from $\overset{\circ}{\mathrm{D}}\kappa$. \end{itemize}

+Finally, linear perturbations of Riemann--Cartan geometry can be analyzed without abandoning the first--order differential--forms formalism \eqref{eq:torsion_decomp}, and without resorting to an \emph{a priori} splitting between torsionless and torsional components of the connection \eqref{eq:omega_split}; see refs.~\cite{Izaurieta:2019dix,Barrientos:2019msu,Barrientos:2019awg,Elizalde:2022vvc,Barriga:2024hpe}.
+These methods provide a fully geometric framework for the perturbative analysis of Riemann--Cartan theories.
+In future work, they will be employed to determine the spin--parity content of the propagating modes and to perform a systematic identification of ghost degrees of freedom on more general backgrounds.

 \end{appendices}